 People with PTSD can become withdrawn and anxiety can take over many aspects of life.
 We have specialist articles below that not only look at PTSD but also the effect on friends and family members.

 The good news is the outlook is positive for PTSD sufferers; there are therapies available that can be extremely effective in combatting this disorder.
 Treatments include cognative behavioural therapy (CBT), eye movement desensitisation and reprocessing (EMDR), medication, and other talking therapies available.
 Again, the articles below go into more detail.
 We also suggest you see your GP if you are struggling with symptoms of PTSD as they will be able to advise you on treatment options based on your individual circumstances and what is available in your local area.

 Self-help will include self education, communication (maybe joining a group online or in person, of like-minded individuals), practising relaxation, following anxiety self-help strategies, and avoiding alcohol and drugs.

-Find a PTSD therapist in your area of the UK
+We also have therapists that can help you - Find a PTSD therapist in your area of the UK